gmac/sass-thematic/README.md

 }
 ```

-1. Add `sass-thematic` as the right-most Sass loader.
-This should be added **in addition** to a standard Sass loader.
-The SassThematic loader simply loads changed file sources; you'll still need the standard Sass loader to compile assets.
+The SassThematic plugin operates independently from Webpack's main asset pipeline, so you WILL still need to include a standard Sass loader to handle asset compilation.
+SassThematic is configurable to track assets inside or outside of the main Webpack build – SassThematic will expand the Webpack watch to include all required theme files, and will produce incremental builds from its own AST caches.
+The SassThematic plugin will add all compiled theme assets into the Webpack asset tree (and thus may be served via Webpack dev middleware).

-1. Add a `sassThematic.plugin(...)` call into the `plugins` list.
+**Installation:** add a `sassThematic.plugin(...)` call into your Webpack config `plugins` list.
 The plugin options detail the build of one or more theme stylesheet files.
 Plugin options are as follows:

 - `varsFile`: required.
 The file of theme variable definitions.
 - `themeFile`: optional.
 The file of theme variables to render into CSS output.
 - `includePaths`: optional.
-An array of locations to include in file lookups.
+An array of locations to include in file import lookups.
 - `cwd`: optional.
-A current working directory reference to resolve relative paths from.
+A current working directory to resolve relative paths from.
 - `output`: required.
-An object (or array of objects) detailing theme files to generate.
+An object (or array of objects) detailing each theme resource to generate.
+Each resource may be configured to output a CSS file and a template file.
 - `output.includeFiles`: required.
-An _ordered_ array of Sass files to include in the theme stylesheet.
+An _ordered_ array of Sass files to include in this theme output.
 - `output.template`: parameters detailing the render of this output's template.
 This template file will be published to your standard Webpack output location.
 Include a `writePath` option to also write the file to a custom output location (useful for writing templates into an app directory).
 - `output.css`: parameters detailing the render of this output's CSS stylesheet.
 This css asset will be published to your standard Webpack output location.
 Include a `writePath` option to also write the file to a custom output location.

 ## Gulp Pipe